FBoucher/stream-projects/Streams/2019-08-30-AzCleanerSubscription-Adding-Identity.md

 ----------

 - 00:00:01 - Bonjour, Hi!
+- 00:00:00 - Show & Tell
-- 00:03:30 - Introduction to AzSubcriptionCleaner
+- 00:00:00 - Introduction to AzSubcriptionCleaner
-- 00:03:53 - Explain offline update
-- 00:18:00 - Update the ARM template fix the Runtime
-- 00:18:00 - Start searching for how to add module
+- 00:00:00 - Start working on Bug ERROR: Run Connect-AzAccount to login.
-- 01:20:56 - Adding PowerShell module to the Azure Function
-- 01:32:27 - Chatting about some suggestions for the stream

 Goals
 -----

-- [X] Explain offline modifications
-- [X] Fix Runtime bug
-- [X] Import Library in Azure
+- [ ] Fix  ERROR: Run Connect-AzAccount to login.
 - [ ] Create an easy way to add tags
 - [ ] Sent notification with list of expired resources
 - [ ] capture any errors that might happen